 Application packages and instructions are submitted directly to regional project leaders.

-In recognition of the recent pressures placed on current HCTF grant recipients in the ongoing efforts to reduce the spread of COVID-19 we have automatically extended this year’s deadline for submitting grant reports to June 30th, 2020.
-You do not need to apply for this extension.
-Please note: if you’re able to submit your report prior to the April 15th deadline, we highly encourage you to do so!
+This year’s deadline for submitting grant reports is April 15th, 2021.
+Please note: if you are able to submit your report prior to the April 15th deadline, we highly encourage you to do so!
 This will allow us to get you your final payment sooner, by cheque or electronic fund transfer.

 The Conservation Lands O&M annual project report is due to HCTF by April 30th each year.
 Regional project leaders must submit to the provincial Project Leader approximately a week prior to this final deadline.